kenjibailly/paimon_discord_bot/Readme.md

 You can add multiple checkpoints to use with multiple loras with the same dimensions.
 You can add new objects with a different appropriate name, in our example: `SDXL`.
 This name is not used anywhere and only used for better visibility in the json file.
 This means you can name this anything you want.
 When you create a new object like this, you can specify different dimensions and loras you might want to couple with these checkpoints.

+You need to set a default checkpoint to be used in case the user hasn't configured any.
+You can do this by adding `"default": true` to your checkpoint.
+Make sure only one checkpoint has been set to `true`.
+The other checkpoints should be set to `"default": false`.